Job Description for Founders Day Chair

 • Assign volunteers for set up, equipment checks, program coordination, photographs, reception, membership drive and cleanup for the day of the event.

-• After the event, send thank you notes, assess evaluations and remind treasurer to forward the Founders Day freewill offering to council/district PTA.
+• After the event, send thank you notes, assess evaluations and remind the treasurer to forward the Founders Day freewill offering to council/district PTA.